spillz/minepy/README.rst

     along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-Original Sources Copyright (C) 2013 Michael Fogleman
+Original Sources Copyright (C) 2013 Michael Fogleman (Primarily some of the code in the main.py and util.py modules)

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"),